mervecoskunn/project-portfolio-4/README.md

   * Bootstrap 5 - grid, layout, columns, cards and forms structure.
   * Django - django frameworks to manage apps.
   * GitHub - to store the overall project repository.
-  * GitPod - used as workspace to do the coding.
+  * Visual Studio Code - used as workspace to do the coding.
   * Balsamiq Wireframes - To design the wireframe of the complete project.
   * Google Fonts - Used for logo and all the written content.
   * Fontawesome - fontawesome icons for social media links and as additional design.
   * Heroku - for the deployement of the project.
   * Coolors - to choose the color palette and color shades.
   * PostgreSQL - database storage of the models.
-  * Amazon - image and static files storage.
+  * Amazon Web Service - image and static files storage.
   * AmIResponsinve - responsiveness of the site.
   * Lighthouse - used for testing site functionality.
   * W3C Markup Validation Service - used for HTML testing.